George Felt: Legacy

-Descendants of George Felt (Felt family) and Elizabeth Wilkinson include American architect John H. Felt; the LDS Church's Children's Organization President Louie B. Felt; American politician Nathaniel H. Felt; Egyptologist and inventor George Henry Felt; American Revolutionary War soldier Captain John Felt, who repulsed the British in February 1775 at the Salem Gunpowder Raid; and the American inventor and industrialist Dorr Felt.
+Descendants of George Felt (Felt family) and Elizabeth Wilkinson include American architect John H. Felt; the LDS Church's Children's Organization President Louie B. Felt (by marriage); American politician Nathaniel H. Felt; Egyptologist and inventor George Henry Felt; American Revolutionary War soldier Captain John Felt, who repulsed the British in February 1775 at the Salem Gunpowder Raid; and the American inventor and industrialist Dorr Felt.

 George Felt's grandson Joshua Felt (1691–1744), son of Moses II, married Ann Walcott, the younger half-sister of the famed Mary Walcott, one of the "afflicted" girls called as a witness at the Salem Witch Trials in 1692-93.
 Ann's grandmother was Ann Holyoke Putnam, whose family founded Holyoke, Massachusetts.
 These marriages joined the Felts with the noted Holyoke, Walcott and Putnam families of England and New England.
 This includes Thomas Putnam Sr. (1615–1686), one of Salem's wealthiest residents and whose home remains in Danvers, Massachusetts, from 1648, as the oldest in the U.S. still owned by a descendant of the original family that had it erected.

 George Felt's great-great-grandson Captain John Felt (1723–1785) was the "Hero of the British Repulse at North Field Bridge," or the Salem Gunpowder Raid, also known as "Leslie's Retreat" on February 26, 1775.
 It was the colonies' first armed resistance to British authority.
 Lieutenant-Colonel Alexander Leslie and 300 British soldiers from Boston attempted to seize illegally held ammunition during which they were repulsed by citizens led by Captain Felt in a bloodless confrontation.
 Felt was the great-grandson of George Felt Jr., who was killed in a Wabanaki raid on Peaks Island, a century earlier, in 1676.

+Capt.
+Felt's son was a merchant and mariner in Salem whose descendants continued in the trade and whose papers have been collected by the Phillips Library at the Peabody Essex Museum.